 Firstly, let me just clarify something.
 Jogging.
-I don’t jog, I run.
+I don’t jog.
+I run.
 It’s just unfortunate that running doesn’t rhyme with blogging.

 Running is the real thing.
 Although very few of us these days run to survive, it remains in our nature and in our physiology.
 Most people just don’t know it or don’t want to know it because they’re perfectly happy not running in a modern world in which there is generally no actual need to run.

-After many years of running (mostly off-road, I hasten to add) and competing while tolerating a long-term pain in my calves, I was starting to get concerned about the lack of benefit I seemed to be getting from ‘specialist’ sports shops who analyse my gait to identify the most cushioned and supportive (and seemingly most expensive) shoe for my ailment.
+After many years of running and competing (mostly off-road, I hasten to add) while tolerating a recurring pain in my calves, I was starting to get concerned about the lack of benefit I seemed to be getting from ‘specialist’ sports shops who analyse my gait to identify the most cushioned and supportive (and seemingly most expensive) shoe for my ailment.
 None of these expensive gimmicky shoes improved my pain.
 If anyone’s interested, the pain was in my soleus muscles (the soleus is the muscle in the calf that lies beneath the main gastrocnemius muscle), and would ache for several days after a long tempo run or after a hill race.

 I’d heard about barefoot, or minimalist, or natural running but had never really considered it as an option in the modern built environment.
 However, I was drawn to the idea of it and I found several convincing accounts of how this is the way were designed to run, and that shoes with cushioning are a very modern, and perhaps even wrong, idea.
 Maybe my aching calves are due to them being weak after a lifetime of wearing deeply cushioned shoes.
 If I train myself to run barefooted maybe my calves will strengthen, as they have to do to permit the change in running style, and will become strong enough for the pain to stop.